The Journey

 I have long been fascinated by the brain, intelligence, perception, and human capability.
 At 17, I spent a summer in Baltimore interning at the NIH, working in brain research through NIDA.
 Later, in grad school, I was exposed to work around neurotechnology and recovery, including ideas that still feel extraordinary to me — that with the right combination of intervention, stimulation, training, and feedback, even severe neural injury may not be as final as people once assumed.

-That is part of why I care so much about frontiers that touch intelligence, perception, and capability.
-They do not just produce new products.
-They change what humans can do, how we relate to information, and how we experience the world.
+Frontiers that touch intelligence, perception, and capability matter to me because they change what humans can do, how we relate to information, and how we experience the world.
+The products are secondary to that shift.

-This is also why not every hype cycle has ever grabbed me.
-I was never especially captivated by blockchain as a dominant story, because even when some of the underlying ideas were interesting, the core value did not feel proportionate to the energy around it.
+This is also why I have always been selective about hype cycles.
+Blockchain as a dominant story never captivated me — even when some of the underlying ideas were interesting, the core value felt disproportionate to the energy around it.
 GenAI was different.
 I was skeptical at first, in part because I had seen enough hype before.
 But once I got under the hood, it became clear that the capability curve was real, the usefulness was real, and the compounding effect of models, chips, infrastructure, data centers, and tooling was real.
 That changed everything.

-The brain chapter matters because it shows that my interest in intelligence and transformative systems did not begin with AI becoming fashionable.
-It was there much earlier.
+The brain chapter matters because my interest in intelligence and transformative systems was there long before AI became fashionable.

 Chapter 5